The Hun is at the gate!

 We should mention the myth of the founding of Venice, it was allegedly built on the water against the Huns.
 Later, Attila’s story in the 14th-16th century Italian city-states is a basic theme, the embodiment of Muslim danger.
 He is even portrayed as a “saracen”.

-In Niccolò da Casola’s work “La guerra d’Attila” and Sebastiano Erizzo’s epic, the Huns and their kings depicted as dog-headed and dog-moral Muslims.
+In Niccolò da Casola’s work “La Guerra d’Attila” and Sebastiano Erizzo’s epic, the Huns and their kings are depicted as dog-headed and dog-moral Muslims.
 Also, we can see that Dante confused Attila and Alarik and he made Attila occupy Florence.
 The medieval Italian legend about the Huns also influenced the judgment of the Hungarians during the campaigns of the Hungarian King Louis the Great in Naples, while depicting the Italians as the hammer of the Mohammedan Huns.

 King Gilius / Ianusius, lord of Concordia and then Padua, leader of the Christian defense against the Huns, was said to have cut Attila’s head after a game of chess.
 This episode may have been borrowed from the letters of the 5th-century Gallic bishop poet Sidonius Apollinaris, who played chess with Visigoth leaders in hopes of reducing tax.
 Finally, in the 19th century, in Verdi’s work, the struggle of Aetius and Attila are clearly standing for Italian freedom and the struggle of the oppressive Habsburgs.